Qdog31/Various-Scripts/README.md

-# Intro to my various scripts
+# Intro To My Various Scripts

 Within this repo I plan on posting random scripts that I have created to complete various tasks.
 This is mainly for fun and to learn cool stuff!